 Certain parties (principally certain directors and stockholders of the Company, their immediate families and business interests) were loan customers of, and had other transactions in the normal course of business with the Company.
 Related party loans are made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with unrelated persons and do not involve more than normal risk of collectability.
-The aggregate dollar amount of loans to related parties was \$1,323,283 and \$1,392,746 at December 31, 2018 and 2017, respectively.
+The aggregate dollar amount of loans to related parties was \$1,250,698 and \$1,323,283 at December 31, 2019 and 2018, respectively.

-At December 31, 2018 and 2017 related party deposits totaled \$204,296 and \$909,040, respectively.
+At December 31, 2019 and 2018 related party deposits totaled \$233,692 and \$204,296, respectively.

 During 2017 and 2016, the Company issued 2,000 and 12,000 shares, respectively, of noncumulative preferred stock totaling \$200,000 and \$1,200,000, respectively, to three members of the Board of Directors.
-Additionally during 2017 and 2018, the Company repurchased 6,000 and 8,000 of the aforementioned preferred shares issued.
+Additionally, during 2017 and 2018, the Company repurchased 6,000 and 8,000 of the preferred shares issued.
+There were no preferred shares issued or repurchased during 2019.